 Many aspects of the Project are similar between the Proposed Action and Alternative 1.
-The Proposed Action and Alternative 1 include the construction, operation, maintenance, and decommissioning of the Project consisting of the following primary components: 1) 400 megawatt (MW) alternating current solar PV power generating facility; 2) up to 700 MW energy storage system (batteries); 3) linear and ancillary facilities, including access roads, electrical distribution lines, and communication cables; 4) operation and maintenance (O&M) facilities; and 5) a substation and a 230 kV generation tie-line (gen-tie) into the existing GridLiance Trout Canyon Substation.
+The Proposed Action and Alternative 1 include the construction, operation, maintenance, and decommissioning of the Project consisting of the following primary components: 1) 400 megawatt (MW) alternating current solar PV power generating facility; 2) up to 700 MW energy storage system (batteries); 3) linear and ancillary facilities, including access roads, electrical distribution lines, and communication cables; 4) operation and maintenance (O&M) facilities; 5) a substation and a 230 kV generation tie-line (gen-tie) into the existing GridLiance Trout Canyon Substation; 6) acceleration and deceleration lanes and access road on Nevada Department of Transportation ROW; 7) an auxiliary and telecommunications line to feed distributionlevel electricity and telecommunications to the construction offices, O&M building, and substation from the existing distribution line north of State Route 160.
 Additionally, both the Project and Alternative 1 would include a short-term ROW grant on approximately 1 acre for construction tensioning and pulling of the gen-tie line.
 The Proposed Action and Alternative 1 include project components described in the preliminary POD submitted by Candela Renewables.
+Candela has an agreement to purchase water from a legal seller within a 5-mile radius of the Project.
+The agreement includes a "provision obligating the Project to purchase and relinquish water rights in order to offset construction water use.
+Under this provision, construction water use would be totaled at the conclusion of construction, amortized over the anticipated lifespan of the project, and a matching volume of water rights purchased and retired.
+At the end of the Project's lifespan, the retirement would ensure Project water neutrality with ongoing benefits to the basin in perpetuity."